 NOW MORE THAN EVER

-Safety is the number one priority of Boys & Girls Clubs of Grand Rapids and Greenway and although we are not able to provide an actual Club space to build great futures, we are committed, more than ever, to ensure that members, families, and our community have the resources and support they need to navigate these uncertain times.
-Although it has brought uncertainty and disruption to those we serve, the priorities of Boys & Girls Clubs of Grand Rapids and Greenway's top priority have not change: the health and safety of the children we serve.
+Safety is the number one priority of Boys & Girls Clubs of Grand Rapids and Greenway and we are committed, more than ever, to ensure that members, families, and our community have the resources and support they need to navigate these uncertain times.

 Our Virtual Programming is up and running, including some live feeds so that we can see the beautiful faces of our friends and check in with one another.
 Our online connections include distance learning support and social-emotional support.
 Additionally, continue to provide activity packs what include projects from our Teacher Geek STEM Carts. (while supplies last)